CloudLabs-MOC/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L10_Integrate_Azure_Key_Vault_with_Azure_DevOps.md

 In this lab, you will see how you can integrate Azure Key Vault with an Azure DevOps pipeline by using the following steps:

-- create an Azure Key vault to store a MySQL server password as a secret.
+- Create an Azure Key vault to store a MySQL server password as a secret.
-- create an Azure service principal to provide access to secrets in the Azure Key vault.
+- Create an Azure service principal to provide access to secrets in the Azure Key vault.
-- configure permissions to allow the service principal to read the secret.
+- Configure permissions to allow the service principal to read the secret.
-- configure pipeline to retrieve the password from the Azure Key vault and pass it on to subsequent tasks.
+- Configure pipeline to retrieve the password from the Azure Key vault and pass it on to subsequent tasks.

 ## Objectives

 After you complete this lab, you will be able to:

-- Create a Microsoft Entra service principal.
--   Create an Azure key vault.
--   Track pull requests through the Azure DevOps pipeline.
+- Exercise 0: Configure the lab prerequisites
+- Exercise 1: Setup CI pipeline to build eShopOnWeb container

 ## Estimated timing: 45 minutes